LAST UPDATED: May 15, 2019

 - $20-$50: Budget this much for a higher-capacity, 250 watts and above, power inverter.
 Most devices here have durable construction and can charge multiple devices.
 They also have cooling fans to prevent overheating.

-- Above $50: Power inverters in this price range have a continuous power capacity of 1,000 watts and above.
+- Over $50: Power inverters in this price range have a continuous power capacity of 1,000 watts and above.
 They are built to last and have several outlets that can charge even the most power-intensive tools.
 Also, most have an LCD display to show you the status of the machine.

 The wattage will determine what type of devices you can charge.
 If you only need to charge a few small electronics, then an inverter with 150 to 300 watts will suffice.
 However, if you spend most of your time in your vehicle or use it for camping, then you need an inverter with 1,000 watts or above to power your large appliances.